bnbullock/Election_Analysis/README.md

 5. Determine election winner

 ## Resources
-- Data Source : election_results.csv
+- Data Source: election_results.csv
-- Software : Python 3.8.5, Visual Studio Code 1.56.2
+- Software: Python 3.8.5, Visual Studio Code 1.56.2

 ## Summary
 The resultant analysis of the election is as follows: